google/mtail/Language.md

 # Introduction

-As mtail is designed to tail log files and apply regular expressions to new log lines to extract data, the language naturally follows this pattern-action style.
+As `mtail` is designed to tail log files and apply regular expressions to new log lines to extract data, the language naturally follows this pattern-action style.

 It resembles another, more famous pattern-action language, that of AWK.

+This page errs on the side of a language specification and reference.
+See the [[Programming Guide]] for a gentler introduction to writing `mtail` programs.

 # Details

-mtail runs all programs on every line received by the log tailing subsystem.
+`mtail` runs all programs on every line received by the log tailing subsystem.
 The rough model of this looks like:

 ```
 for line in lines: